Like We Never Loved at All

-"Like We Never Loved At All" is a song written by John Rich, Vicky McGehee, and Scot Sax and recorded by American country music singer Faith Hill.
-It was released on August 1, 2005 to country and adult contemporary radio as the second from her sixth studio album Fireflies (2005).
+"Like We Never Loved at All" is a song written by John Rich, Vicky McGehee, and Scot Sax and recorded by American country music singer Faith Hill.
+It was released on August 1, 2005 to country and adult contemporary radio as the second single from her sixth studio album Fireflies (2005).
 Initially not credited as a featured artist, Hill's husband Tim McGraw is featured singing vocal harmonies.
 The song lyrically speaks of the protagonist struggling to move on from a former lover who has found a new partner.

 The song was a commercial success for both musicians, peaking at number five on the Hot Country Songs.
 It also peaked at number nine on the Adult Contemporary chart, which led the song to peak at number 45 on the Billboard Hot 100.
 The couple performed the song on their joint Soul2Soul II Tour 2006, with the pair singing at opposite ends of the stage, with their backs to each other.
 Hill and McGraw also performed the song at the 2005 CMAs.
 The pair later won the Grammy Award for Best Country Collaboration at the 2006 Grammy Awards.

 The song was later included on McGraw's 2006 compilation album Reflected: Greatest Hits Vol. 2.